 I am somewhat of a course junkie.
 So I’ll try and narrow it down to just a few…

-Etsy Training Course from Merriweather Co. – Written by experienced hand maker + Etsy shop owner Danielle, this course is your one-stop shop for learning how to build your Etsy shop the right way.
-She covers everything from search optimization, keywords and tagging to branding and visuals.
+Free Masterclass for Etsy Sellers – The Four Part Process of Unlocking the Unique Power of Etsy* – This free training is presented by experienced hand maker + Etsy shop owner Danielle.
+Her business, Merriweather Council, is your one-stop shop for learning how to build your Etsy shop the right way.

 CreativeLive courses* – Some of the biggest names and smartest ladies in the creative industry are teaching high quality courses on CreativeLive.
 If you catch them when they’re live or streaming you can watch for free.
 My personal favorite is Tara Gentile’s Market, Sell, and Launch Your Next Big Thing course, but there are also courses on product photography, Etsy shop SEO, building a successful biz blog, creating passive income streams, and more to grow your biz.

 The Contract Shop* is run by attorney Christina Scalera, who designs legal templates like contracts, privacy policies, and more especially for creative entrepreneurs.

 Basil & Bark* is one of my favorite places for social media templates.
 If you’re looking for easy Canva templates for things like Instagram Stories, lead magnets, pricing guides or line sheets, check out Basil & Bark!